Chengalam South: Demographics

 The main religions followed by the villagers in Chengalam are Hinduism, Islam and Christianity.

+According to the 2011 Census, Chengalam South has a population of 16,111 with a sex ratio of 1,034 females per 1,000.
+The 2011 census also tells us that around 52% of the population are Hindus, 28.2% are Muslims, 19.6% are Christians and the remaining 0.13% are made up of other religions or none.
+This means that there are several places of worship for all these different religions, such as the Chengalathu Kavu Devi Temple for Hindus, the St. Mary's Knanaya Jacobite Church for Christians and the Thableegul Islam Masjid for Muslims.

 By road, Chengalam is about 8 km on the Kottayam–Kumarakom route.
-The nearest railway station is Kottayam Railway Station.
+The nearest railway station is Kottayam Railway Station,.

 Kumarakom (3 km) is a nearby tourist attraction.

 Culture

 Chengalathu Kavu Devi Temple (Chengalath Kavu) and Madhathil Bhagavathi Temple (ooranma temple of kumaranallor devi temple) are the most famous and major Hindu worship places in the village.
 Meena Bharani is the mostly celebrated festival in Chengalathu kavu temple and Thrikkarthika is the festival time of Madhathil Bhagavathi Temple.
 People across all the quarters of society take part in it irrespective of their religion.

 St Mary's Knanaya Jacobite Church Chengalam is one of the Christian churches in Chengalam.
 There are other Christian denomination's churches, too, situated at Chengalam Kunnupuram.
 St. Thomas Jacobite church is the oldest church in Chengalam.
 St. Joseph Catholic Church of Vijyapuram diocese is also situated at Chengalam Kunnupuram.
 Situated Seventh-Day Adventist Church, North Kerala Section of SDA, since 1932.
 Then other Pentecostal denomination prayer halls also have a place in Chengalam Kunnupuram's area.